The Guide to Electronic Waste: Why is it a Problem?

 Electronic Waste Management is a Must.

-There’s a misconception that only heavy machinery (like car components, factory equipment, etc.) are what cause e-waste.
+There’s a misconception that only heavy machinery (like car components, factory equipment, etc.) causes e-waste.

 But this isn’t the full truth.

-The extreme majority of disposed electronics are consumer based.
+The extreme majority of disposed of electronics are consumer-based.
 And e-waste management for those is a must.

 How Do We Accomplish That?

-We’ll discuss that as the next few points.
+We’ll discuss that in the next few points.

 Below, we’ll mention some e-waste solutions you can apply.
 Also, we’ll reference some collective electronic recycling efforts that are worth considering!